erlingrj/psynth/README.md

 - [x] Add an amplitude envelope to avoid the ugly ticking audio
 - [x] Add multiple waveform generators (currently we only have a sinusoidal oscillator)
 - [x] Add multiple lanes so that we can do polysynths
-- [ ] Add a browser-based UI for displaying the resulting waveform++
+- [x] Add a browser-based UI
-- [ ] Add FFT/inverse FFT reactor to enable simple filtering
+- [x] Add FFT/inverse FFT reactor to enable simple filtering
-- [ ] There is something wrong with the sine oscillator.
+- [x] There is something wrong with the sine oscillator.
 With poly0-synth it is all wierd.
 It is also veyr low in volume compared to tringale
+- [x] Support program change MIDI commands
+- [ ] Support control change MIDI commands for ADSR amplitude envelope
+- [ ] Add a compressor, currently scaling down each lane if multiple lanes active
+- [ ] Add a simple low-pass filter
 - [ ] Interface an actual MIDI device
 - [ ] Stereo audio.
 (Currently, we are just doing MONO)